bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-lighthouse.md

 {% si_step Put the Basestations in the Right Mode %}
 {% tabgroup %}
 {% tab V2 %}
 Power the Basestation with its powerblock and connect it with a micro-usb cable to the computer.
+{% img connect to basestation ; wide; /images/tutorials/getting_started_with_lighthouse/two_basestations_back.jpg %}

 Then open up the basestation configuration tool by pressing 'Set BS Channel'.

 Scan for the basestation and check the current ID.
 If the basestation is never used, this value is probably 0.
 Put the wanted channel (1 or 2) in 'Change Channel' and press the 'Set Channel' button.
-Wait until you see the 'success!' before disconnecting and reconnecting another basestation
+Wait until you see the 'success!' before disconnecting and reconnecting another basestation.

 {% img open the bs config dialog ; wide; /images/tutorials/getting_started_with_lighthouse/client_basestation_dialog.png %}